 Fed's Brainard calls for 'flexible' average inflation target

-The Federal Reserve should move from a strict 2% inflation target to a broad, "flexible" promise that it would average that level over time, a key member of the U.S. central bank's board of governors said on Tuesday in one of the most explicit endorsements yet for changes in its monetary policy framework.
+The Federal Reserve should move from a strict 2% inflation target to a broad, "flexible" promise that inflation would average that level over time, a key member of the U.S. central bank's board of governors said on Tuesday in one of the most explicit endorsements yet of changes in its monetary policy framework.

-NEW YORK, Nov 26 (Reuters) - The Federal Reserve should move from a strict 2% inflation target to a broad, "flexible" promise that it would average that level over time, a key member of the U.S. central bank's board of governors said on Tuesday in one of the most explicit endorsements yet for changes in its monetary policy framework.
+NEW YORK, Nov 26 (Reuters) - The Federal Reserve should move from a strict 2% inflation target to a broad, "flexible" promise that inflation would average that level over time, a key member of the U.S. central bank's board of governors said on Tuesday in one of the most explicit endorsements yet of changes in its monetary policy framework.

-Fed Governor Lael Brainard, in prepared remarks for a speech to the New York Association of Business Economics, also said that if interest rates ever hit zero again, rather than simply relying on bond purchases as it did in the last crisis to stimulate the economy, the Fed should pledge to cap Treasury bond rates at different levels and intervene as necessary.

-After sustained periods when inflation has been too weak, Brainard said, her recommended idea would involve letting the pace of price increases run above 2% for about the same amount of time.
+Fed Governor Lael Brainard said her idea would see the central bank change its target, after sustained periods when inflation has been below 2%, to a similar level above 2%, and tell the public that inflation would run higher for about the same amount of time.

 The review that is underway is due to be completed next year, and no decisions have been made.

-However, Brainard's was the first explicit call from a member of the Washington-based board of governors for a particular change to the Fed's methods for managing inflation.
+However, Brainard's was the first explicit call from a member of the Fed's Washington-based board of governors for a particular change to the central bank's methods for managing inflation.

+It also points to the general direction the Fed seems to be heading as it nears the end of the review process.

+The review, launched earlier this year, was begun as a broad debate over ways to better insure the inflation target is hit and maintained.

-It is also in line with recent comments by Fed Vice Chair Richard Clarida that the central bank's existing framework was adaptable enough to meet the Fed's inflation goals without a wholesale rewrite of how it does business, or adopting of proposals like "price-level targeting" that would involve strict commitments about future policy.
+In recent comments, however, Fed Vice Chair Richard Clarida, who is overseeing the review, has said the central bank's existing framework is adaptable enough to meet the central bank's inflation goals.

-Other Fed policymakers have suggested the same in recent days, pointing to the framework producing an "evolution" in Fed policy rather than a revolution.
+Other Fed policymakers have suggested the same, pointing to the review as likely producing an "evolution" in how the Fed speaks about and describes its inflation goals, rather than the "revolution" of introducing new strategies that have been written about and researched extensively by economists, but not yet tried out in practice.

+The Fed is not always a swift innovator - the U.S. central bank waited roughly 20 years, as other central banks adopted specific inflation targets, before making that shift itself in 2012.

+On Tuesday, Brainard also suggested that if interest rates ever hit zero again, rather than simply relying on bond purchases as it did in the last crisis to stimulate the economy, the Fed should pledge to cap Treasury bond rates at different levels and intervene in markets as necessary to maintain those rate ceilings.

 (Reporting by Howard Schneider Editing by Paul Simao)